University Writing Program Faculty & Staff

 Amanda Thompson

 Amanda joined the University Writing Program as Program Manager in March 2023 after working in the Daniels College of Business for over three years.
+She loves working with faculty and students at all stages of their educational journeys.

 Program Manager